tiepdotme/samwize.com/_posts/2017-02-23-why-i-avoid-developing-app-idea-for-friends.markdown

 I still enjoy working in a small team, contributing significantly and creatively.

-But after spending so much time with startup, I now have a better understanding of what kind of culture, environment and co-workers I want.
+After spending so much time with startup, I now have a better understanding of the kind of culture, environment and co-workers I want.

 I may even create that "startup".